mixxxdj/mixxx/source/chapters/livebroadcasting.rst

           :file:`lame_enc.dll` in the LAME zip file.
 You don't want that file!
           Also, make sure the version of LAME you use (x86=32-bit vs. x64=64-bit) matches the version of Mixxx you use.
-Select :menuselection:`Help --> About` to find out whether you have installed the 32 bit or 64 bit version of Mixxx.
+Select :menuselection:`Help --> About` to find out whether you have installed the 32-bit or 64-bit version of Mixxx.

 .. warning:: Some websites like `Audacity <http://audacity.sourceforge.net/>`_